EunixTech/ai-agent-flow-examples/README.md

 This repository contains example implementations and usage patterns for the [AI Agent Flow](https://github.com/your-org/ai-agent-flow) framework.
 Each example demonstrates different features and capabilities of the framework.

+The package is published to npm under the name `ai-agent-flow-examples`.

 ## Examples

 ### Observability Example